FAQs - The Forest Collection

 Firstly we would recommend reviewing the care instructions provided.

-Often, one or more of the recommendations we provide will be skipped, impacting your plant.
+Often, one or more of the recommendations we provide will be skipped, negatively impacting your plant.

 Otherwise, if you have purchased your plant from us, we are more than happy to assist, so feel free to get in touch!